ALIGN-analoglayout/ALIGN-public/README.md

     - [Lpsolve](https://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.5/lp_solve_5.5.2.5_source.tar.gz/download) >= 5.5.2.5
     - [JSON]( https://github.com/nlohmann/json.git)>=3.7.3
     - [Googletest]( https://github.com/google/googletest)>=1.10
-    - You can look into [docker files](build/Dockerfile.base) inside build directory for exact set of commands used for installing these requirements.
+    - You can look into [setup file](setup.sh) for exact set of commands used for installing these requirements.

  * Setting up local environment variables if installations are not in system search path.